genius-0963/Skin-Disease-Detection-Web-Application/README.md

  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |
  |_____/|______/|_____/|_____/|______/|______/|______/|______/
 ```

-> A modern web application that helps users detect and understand various skin conditions using advanced image recognition technology.

 ## 🌟 Features